 On July 19, 2017, the Company issued 11,500,000 shares of 7.625% Series B Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock, par value \$0.01 per share, in a public offering at a price of \$25.00 per share, which included 1,500,000 shares sold to the underwriters of the offering pursuant to an overallotment option.
 Holders of the preferred stock are entitled to receive, when and as declared, a dividend at a fixed rate of 7.625% per annum of the \$25.00 liquidation preference.
 On and after July 27, 2027, dividends will accumulate and be payable at a floating rate of three-month LIBOR plus a spread of 5.352% per annum of the \$25.00 liquidation preference.
-The preferred stock ranks senior to the Company's common stock and on parity with the Company's 8.125% Series A Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock with respect to the payment of dividends and the distribution of assets upon the voluntary or involuntary liquidation, dissolution or winding up of the Company.
-Under certain circumstances upon a change of control, the preferred stock is convertible into shares of the Company may, at its option, redeem, in whole or in part, at any time or from time to time, the preferred stock at a redemption price of \$25.00 per share, plus any accumulated and unpaid dividends thereon (whether or not authorized or declared) up to, but excluding, the redemption date.
+The preferred stock ranks senior to the Company's common stock and on parity with the Company's 8.125% Series A Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock, 7.25% Series C Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock and 7.50% Series E Cumulative Redeemable Preferred Stock with respect to the payment of dividends and the distribution of assets upon the voluntary or involuntary liquidation, dissolution or winding up of the Company.
+Under certain circumstances upon a change of control, the preferred stock is convertible into shares of the Company's common stock.
+The preferred stock will not be redeemable before July 27, 2027, except under certain limited circumstances.
+On or after July 27, 2027, the Company may, at its option, redeem, in whole or in part, at any time or from time to time, the preferred stock at a redemption price of \$25.00 per share, plus any accumulated and unpaid dividends thereon (whether or not authorized or declared) up to, but excluding, the redemption date.
 The net proceeds from the offering were approximately \$278.1 million, after deducting underwriting discounts and estimated offering expenses payable by the Company.